 - They live on heavily processed vegan foods such as meats, cheeses and hamburgers.
 Those products are there to help you transition easily away from eating actual animals, not to replace all foods with them.
 Eating chocolate, pizzas, fries and Beyond Burger meats, instead of dairy, egg and meat products, does not mean you are eating better.

-- They did not learn where to get B12 from (supplement), or how to get the sufficient amount of Omega-3 (flax seeds, walnuts) and Vitamin D (sun, mushrooms and supplements).
+- They did not learn where to get B12 from (supplement), or how to get a sufficient amount of Omega-3 (flax seeds, walnuts) and Vitamin D (sun, mushrooms and supplements).
 Yes, you have enough B12 in you for the next 3 years after you quit eating animals, but you need to swallow a pill or two every week, as well as eating seeds and nuts to get Omega-3 and getting enough sun exposure – or taking supplements if you want to avoid cancer – to receive Vitamin D that we are all lacking – yes, even non-vegans.

 - They mentally convince themselves of lacking energy and losing strength now that they don’t eat animal products and, naturally, they see this in real life.
 If you go into this lifestyle with a bad attitude and with doubts, you will probably convince yourself, sooner or later, that you don’t feel good and that your body needs more protein (which every single plant has).
 I have seen this happen way too many times to think it’s not important.
 It really, really is.
 A positive attitude makes the whole experience better.

 When I went to get my blood checked after two years of eating plant-based, my blood results were great (yes, I had enough B12), except my iron levels were still low.
 Now, if I wouldn’t know what was wrong with my health beforehand, I would probably blame veganism for it, but I did know so I never blamed eating plants for still being deficient in iron.